Table of Contents

 After an introductory lecture, the format of the course will be quite simple: I will provide you with R code that we will then go through step-by-step.
 Along the way, I'll explain how things work and answer questions as necessary.
 The code will be posted below (and on GitHub and GitLab).
 I provide the code at several locations to create some redundancy in case one of the links becomes inaccessible.

 You will need a computer with the current version of R installed.
 You can download R from the Comprehensive R Archive Network (CRAN).
-Follow the appropriate "Download R" link depending on your operating system (OS) and follow the instructions for downloading and installing R. If you already have R installed, please check that it is the current (or a relatively current) version (you can check what the 'latest release' of R is by going to CRAN).
+Follow the appropriate "Download R" link depending on your operating system (OS) and follow the instructions for downloading and installing R. If you already have R installed, please check that it is the current version (you can check what the 'latest release' of R is by going to CRAN and then compare this with the version shown when you start R).
 If not, please update.

 You do not need to have a Twitch account to watch the stream, but if you would like to post comments or questions via the chat (see below), then you do need to be signed in.
 To create an account, go to Twitch, click on "Sign Up", and follow the instructions.
 Make sure you also verify your email address as part of the registration procedure (otherwise you cannot use the chat).